-Currently, with the right transfer partner, Alaska Mileage Plan miles are worth an impressive 1.8 cents apiece according to The Points Guy’s valuations.
-There are only a few other credit cards that could get you slightly better value.
-For example, the Ink Business Preferred® Credit Card, a general-purpose business credit card for travelers, earns points currently worth 2 cents apiece, according to The Points Guy.
+Currently, with the right transfer partner, Alaska Mileage Plan miles are worth an estimated 1.1 cents apiece according to our valuations.
+That’s not bad, though some cards could get you slightly better value.
+For example, the Ink Business Preferred® Credit Card, a general-purpose business credit card for travelers, earns points currently worth an estimated 2 cents apiece on average, according to our valuations.

 Frequent flyers will appreciate the chance to earn points with their Alaska Airlines Business card, but the main reason to carry the card is most likely the additional perks beyond the rewards program.
 Here’s a look at the benefits that help make the Alaska Airlines Business card worth consideration.

-Alaska Airlines doesn’t just give you a Companion Fare as a welcome offer.
-Each year on the anniversary of opening your account, you can also get a Companion Fare starting at $121 ($99 fare plus taxes and fees from just $22).
+Each year on the anniversary of opening your account, you can also earn a Companion Fare starting at $122 ($99 fare plus taxes and fees from just $23) after you spend $6,000 or more on purchases within the anniversary year.
 There are also no blackout dates, meaning you and your companion can travel whenever you’d like.

 Checked bags are free whenever you fly Alaska, so you’ll avoid the typical $30 fee per bag.

 This perk is good for the cardholder and up to six others on the same reservation.
 This benefit alone could be worth more than $400 for a cardholder traveling with a group of six people with two bags each.